Things to do in New Orleans with Teens- or Anyone!

 Crypts in St. Louis Cemetery #1.
 Throughout the cemetery, you may notice the top half of the gravestone (like the one in the back row) because the crypt has sunk, and the other half is underground!
 It is especially noticeable in the Protestant section.

 I am generally a fan of cemeteries.
-I find them calm and beautiful, so have visited them around the world.
+I find them calm and beautiful, so I have visited them around the world.
 New Orleans cemeteries are my favorite!
 Because New Orleans is built on a swamp, the tombs are above ground.
-The result is gorgeous and unique resting places for many of the famous characters and historical figures of the area.
+The result is gorgeous and unique resting places for many of the area’s famous characters and historical figures.
 I am going to talk about the two we visited on this visit to New Orleans.

 St. Louis Cemetery #1